Responsible Gambling Guide for Aussies

 Australian Banks Blocking Gambling Transactions

-A number of Australian banks and financial institutions have recently introduced a feature that allows customers to ban gambling on their credit and debit cards.
+Several Australian banks and financial institutions have recently introduced a feature that enables customers to block gambling transactions on their credit and debit cards.
 In this article, we provide an overview of the options currently offered to customers of some Australian banks.

 Bank of Melbourne

-All debit cards meeting the criteria can use the gambling restriction function.
+All debit cards that meet the criteria can utilize the gambling restriction function.
 The Gambling Lock can be enabled using Online Banking, where you would select it under the Card Services menu.
 Alternatively, contact our Customer Service team.
-More details are available in your relevant Terms and Conditions for your specific credit or debit card.
+For more details, please refer to your relevant Terms and Conditions for your specific credit or debit card.

-Among other initiatives, Commbank offers a six-month block on bank gambling with all Commbank Mastercard debits by individuals who have gambling issues.
-Commbank well-being consultants’ team maintains secrecy while providing help with debts, preventing any transactions regarding poker machines and cash on my cards and then putting me in touch with other support services.
+Among other initiatives, Commonwealth Bank offers a six-month block on bank gambling with all CommBank Mastercard debits by individuals who have gambling issues.
+The ComBank well-being consultants' team maintains confidentiality while providing assistance with debt, preventing any transactions related to pokies, and referring clients to other support services as needed.

 Westpac

-To maintain personal budgets that assist in avoiding gambling transactions, you can block Gambling through your credit or debit cards.
-By using Card Services in online banking or calling a customer service line, you can activate this feature.
-This measure prevents financial constraints arising from problem gambling-related matters.
-Joint account holders only are entitled to switch on/off their respective security systems for these cards, It is important that the terms and conditions of your card are read prior to using the tool.
+By using Card Services in online banking or calling a customer service line, you can activate blocking gambling transactions.
+This prevents financial constraints arising from problem gambling-related matters.
+Joint account holders are the only ones entitled to switch on or off their security systems for the cards.
+It is essential to read the terms and conditions before using the tool.

 ANZ Bank

 Use the Block Gambling feature to regulate spending by disallowing gambling transactions on your cards.
-Enable it via your online bank's Card Services or via Customer Support service.
+Enable it via your online bank's Card Services or Customer Support service.
 This protection will help prevent gambling problems.
 Only joint account holders can use it for their cards.
-Please check the conditions and terms of your card before you begin using the product.
+Please review the conditions and terms of your card beforehand.

 St George Bank

-The bank provides a tool for blocking off gambling transactions with its customers to limit their spending on betting and online casinos.
-To enable Block Gambling, go to Internet Banking and activate the gambling block from the Card Services Menu, or call the helpline number.
+The bank offers a built-in tool to help customers block gambling-related transactions, effectively limiting their spending on betting sites and online casinos.
+To enable the Block Gambling feature, simply log into your Internet Banking account and activate the gambling block from the Card Services Menu, or contact customer support via the official helpline number for assistance.

 Alternatives to Gambling